TVS Apache: History

 The successors and current variants of the TVS Apache have engines based on the same platform but have significant design improvements such as an oversquare engine, 4- valves, balance shaft; technical advancements such as oil cooling, ram-air assist cooling (not to be confused with ram-air intake), fuel injection and performance improvements.
-However the TVS Apache RR 310 is an exception and is based on the BMW G310R.
+However the TVS Apache RR 310 and TVS Apache RTR 310 are an exception and are based on the same engine and technology of BMW G310R.

 In February 2019, an ABS equipped variant of the Apache RTR 160 4V was announced and on February 28, the ABS equipped version of the older Apache RTR 160 was launched.

 In January 2020, a revision of the TVS Apache RR 310 was launched in India powered by a BSVI-compliant Engine.